Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Furey, L. & Holdaway, S.J. (ed.)
 2004.
 Change Through Time: 50 years of New Zealand Archaeology.
 NZAA Monograph 26.

 Campbell, M., Holdaway, S.J. & Macready, S. (ed.)
 2013.
 Finding our Recent Past: Historical Archaeology in New Zealand.
 Auckland: NZAA Monograph 29.

 - Will be available on Blackboard at the beginning of the course.

 - Learning Outcomes

-- Gain subject knowledge of core issues and case studies in New Zealand archaeology;
+- Subject knowledge of core issues and case studies in New Zealand archaeology;

-- New appreciation and understanding of current specialist analysis in New Zealand archaeological research.
+- A new appreciation and understanding of current specialist analysis in New Zealand archaeological research.